-2.5.4.1 Detailed Characterization
+2.5.4.2 Detailed Characterization

-The detailed field assessment has been completed at two sites in reaches HT-1 and W-T1-2, as outlined in the previous section.
+Three detailed field assessments have been completed within each of the following reaches: HT-1, E-T1-2, and W-T1-2.
 Known field indicators, such as changes in vegetation and inflection points in the bank profile, have been used to quantify bankfull cross-sectional dimensions.
 The 'bankfull' channel area generally represents the maximum capacity of the channel before it spills onto the floodplain.
-If a channel is entrenched and does not have access to its floodplain, it can be more difficult to determine the 'bankfull' elevation within the crosssection.
+If a channel is entrenched and does not have access to its floodplain, it can be more difficult to determine the 'bankfull' elevation within the cross-section.